 Have a nice relaxing dinner.
 Overnight at Estuarine Village Resort, Bhitarkanika.

 Day 6: Bhitarkanika – Bhubaneswar: Check out after breakfast and drive to Bhubaneswar.
 Check into a hotel on arrival in Bhubaneswar.
 Afterwards, go to Khandgiri and check out the caves built over a period of time, some dating back to even 2nd century BC.
-After a guided tour of the caves at Khandgiri, go and visit Lingeswara Temple, a temple built in the 11th century.
+After a guided tour of the caves at Khandgiri, go and visit Lingaraja Temple, a temple built in the 11th century.
 Foreigners are not allowed inside the temple’s precincts though.
 The temple complex is huge with several temples within the complex.
-Take a walk around the temple area and look at Bindusar, the lake which precedes even Lingaraj temple.
+Take a walk around the temple area and look at Bindusar, the lake which precedes even Lingaraja Temple.